Privacy and Security

 7. Data Integrity

 We take every possible step to make sure that the personal data in our systems is relevant for its intended use, accurate, complete, and current.
 Turnitin will retain personal data we process on behalf of our clients for as long as needed to provide services to our client.
 We retain your information for as long as your account is active or as needed to provide you services.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.
-You may stop using the services at any time.
-You do not need to specifically inform Turnitin when you stop using the Services.
-You may delete your account at any time by logging in to your account or by emailing us at email@example.com.

 The Turnitin database includes academic papers submitted by students and educators, as well as licensed source material sourced from the Internet.
 When a teacher wants to check a student paper for plagiarism, a coded engine compares it to other content in the database to check for matches.
 The software leaves all judgment about intellectual property up to the instructor.
 In the instance where a paper indicates a strong match to content submitted to another institution, instructors may find it necessary to request to view the matching paper.
 This request can either be accepted or denied by an institution.
 Any paper information must be passed from instructor to instructor via email, and therefore, outside of the Turnitin product.

 You will at all times retain 100% ownership of your intellectual property rights.
 Turnitin does not ever assert or claim copyright ownership of any works submitted to or through our service.
 Your property is YOUR property.
 We do not, and will not, use your intellectual property for any purpose other than to deliver, support, and develop our services, which are designed to protect and strengthen your copyright.